How we tested

 While a blade grinder has one chamber where you load, grind, and dispense the beans, a burr grinder consists of three components: a hopper where you feed in the beans, the grinding chamber, and a removable container that holds the grounds so you can transfer them to the coffee maker.
 You simply switch the machine on and whole beans are pulled from the hopper through two gear-like metal rings (called burrs) that spin and crush the coffee, similar to the way a pepper mill grinds peppercorns.
 The setting you choose on the machine determines the space between the burrs and thus the size of the grind.

 Burr grinders are the norm in the coffee industry, and now household brands such as Breville, Hamilton Beach, and KitchenAid are offering them for home users.
-To find out more about this popular grinding method, we tested 10 models priced from $29.86 to $199.99, all with metal burrs and at least eight grind settings, and compared them to our favorite blade grinder from Krups.
+To find out more about this popular grinding method, we tested 10 models priced from about $30.00 to $200.00, all with metal burrs and at least eight grind settings, and compared them to our favorite blade grinder from Krups.

 Grinding Coarse, Medium, and Fine Coffee